 According to Scotus, could God will other than He does?
 What is the relationship between the divine will and intellect in the act of creation?

-What are a couple of possible problems with saying this?
+What are three possible problems with Divine Command Theory/Voluntarism?

 Explain Ockham's critique of the notion of necessary causal relations.